bwohlberg/sporco/docs/source/notes.rst

       sporco.linalg.pyfftw_threads = 1

 * When run with option `Verbose` enabled, the :doc:`inverse problems
-  <invprob>` generate output in utf8 encoding, which may result in an
+  <../invprob/index>` generate output in utf8 encoding, which may result
-  error when piping the output to a file.
+  in an error when piping the output to a file.
 The simplest solution is to define the environment variable ``PYTHONIOENCODING`` to ``utf-8``.
   For example, in a ``bash`` shell::

       export PYTHONIOENCODING=utf-8